-Consistency, Outrage, and the Mirror
+Consistency, Outrage, and Looking in the Mirror

 “It is the act of an ill-instructed man to blame others for his own bad condition; he who begins to learn blames himself; he who is well instructed neither blames others nor himself.”

-Epictetus also instructs:
+Epictetus also said:

 “Don’t explain your philosophy.
 Embody it.”